Indoor Jungle: How Houseplants Can Make You A Happier Person

 In the late 1980s, NASA researchers were looking for ways to keep air fresh for their astronauts during space travel.
 They realized that in the perfectly sealed environment of a spacecraft, pollutants released by the spacecraft materials would quickly build up.

-- Houseplants removed 35-85% of several common carcinogens in indoor air, including chemicals that are common in furniture, textiles, and construction materials[*].
+- Houseplants removed 35-85% of several common hazardous chemicals in indoor air.

 Benefits aside, growing houseplants is a joyful hobby.
 Plants bring life into your home and add depth and beauty to any room.
 Your plants will grow with you, and if you take good care of them, they’ll live forever -- you can pass them on to your children.